 *** ONLINE AS OF AUGUST 5, 2011 ***

+In 1867 a small group of agricultural experts, led by Oliver Hudson Kelley (1826-1913), founded a fraternal organization known formally as the National Grange of the Order of the Patrons of Husbandry.
+“The Grange,” designed for the general advancement of farmers, placed an emphasis on teaching sound farming techniques and improving the daily lives of the family unit within rural communities.
 Kelley was born in Boston, Massachusetts, but as an adult he left the city life behind to become a farmer in the frontier region of Minnesota.
 He also found employment with the U. S. Department of Agriculture, formally organized in 1862, and traveled extensively to study the depressed and weakened state of farming in the wake of the American Civil War.

 It was in November 1867 that Kelley and a group of colleagues, including famous botanist William Saunders (1822-1900) and wealthy banker Francis M. McDowell (1831-1894), founded the National Grange during a meeting in Washington D.C.
 Kelley’s niece, Caroline A. Hall, assisted the group and played a key role in ensuring that women would be on equal footing with men within the organization.
 The local Grange lodges started being established in April 1868, with the opening of Grange No. 1 in Fredonia, New York.
 Each lodge was led by an elected “master,” who usually served for a term of one year.

 Some of the lodges rented out space to hold their meetings and activities, while others built dedicated Grange halls of their own.
-The Westfield Grange was in the latter category, deciding in the spring of 1914 to erect its own building on the Mount Jackson-Enon Valley Road (Route 551) across from the Westfield Presbyterian Church.
+The Westfield Grange was in the latter category, deciding in the spring of 1914 to erect its own building on the Mount Jackson Road (Route 108/551) across from the Westfield Presbyterian Church.
 Fund-raising efforts soon got underway and construction of a one-story brick lodge started about a year later.
 The main floor housed the meeting or assembly room, while the basement contained a kitchen and dining area.
 Numerous businesses and people from around the country contributed to helping furnish the interior of the building.
 It was formally dedicated during a ceremony held on Sunday, August 15, 1915.
 At the time of the dedication the Westfield Grange had about 200 members.

-Some of the prominent members elected master of the Westfield Grange included W. Sharp Fullerton (1878-1953), who also served as Grand Master of the State Pomona from 1944-1950 and served three terms in the Pennsylvania House of Representatives, his son Errol Fullerton (1904-1977), a prominent attorney who served as the longtime Assistant District Attorney of Lawrence County, and Donald W. Fox (born 1922), a member of the Pennsylvania House of Representatives from 1969-1974.
+Some of the prominent members elected master of the Westfield Grange included W. Sharp Fullerton (1878-1953), who also served as Grand Master of the State Pomona from 1944-1950 and served three terms in the Pennsylvania House of Representatives, his son Errol Fullerton (1904-1977), a prominent attorney who served as the longtime Assistant District Attorney of Lawrence County, and Donald W. Fox (1922-2021), a member of the Pennsylvania House of Representatives from 1969-1974.

 To learn more about the planned opening and dedication of the new Westfield Grange hall in 1915 click on: GRANGE HAS NEW BUILDING ARTICLE.
 To read about the ladies of the Westfield Grange being thankful for all the support in decorating the interior of the new hall click on: GRANGE IS THANKFUL ARTICLE.
 To read about the Westfield Grange paying off its mortgage in 1919 click on: BURNS MORTGAGE ARTICLE.